Luke Raley Player Props: Rays vs. Dodgers

 Luke Raley At The Plate

-- Raley has six doubles, 10 home runs and eight walks while hitting .248.
+- Raley has six doubles, 10 home runs and nine walks while batting .243.

+- In 50.0% of his games this season (20 of 40), Raley has picked up at least one hit, and in seven of those games (17.5%) he recorded multiple hits.

+- He has gone deep in 20.0% of his games this year, and 7.6% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.